Can you think of a day when you felt utterly overwhelmed with blogging and content creation and the million tasks to do?

 Just.
 One.
 Simple.
 Thing.

-After about 35 minutes, I was on a roll, not quite at full steam, but definitely not tempted back to bed.
+After about 35 minutes, I’m on a roll, not quite at full steam, but definitely not tempted back to bed.

 The rest of the day unraveled as usual: no mid-day Netflix or Facebook scroll-a-thon.
 (It’s okay to have days like that, but it’s better to actively choose them, instead of being defeated by overwhelm.)